sebivenlo/Vertx-Workshop-ESDE-2020/README.md

 Vertx is a java framework that allows you to write event-driven application by developing components in the language that you think most appropriate for the task, such as Java,Kotlin, Scala,Ruby and so on.

 ### Start the application using Docker
-step1: create a Vert.x docker image of our application
+step1: create a Vert.x docker image of our application.

-## first create Dockerfile and place this Dockerfile into a folder along with the compiled JAR.
+first create Dockerfile and place this Dockerfile into a folder along with the compiled JAR.

 FROM vertx/vertx3
 ENV VERTICLE_NAME io.vertx.intro.first.MyFirstVerticle
 ENV VERTICLE_FILE my-first-app-1.0-SNAPSHOT.jar